koding/koding/Readme.md

 ## Notes:

   * Use fullpath in arguments.
-  * Mounting on an existing folder won't overwrite contents, but they won't be visible while fuseproto is running.
+  * Mounting on an existing folder won't overwrite contents, but they won't be visible while Fuse is running.
+  * Use `tar -cvf fuseklient_OSX.tar fuseklient install-alpha.sh Readme.md` for distribution.